 Eggplant, pasta, and Ricotta Salata.
 With the abundance of fresh summer tomatoes and eggplants, this recipe comes together well and the ricotta Salata just gives the final touch that will leave you wanting more.

 Italy is rich in recipes.
-Each region has its own specialty and pride itself on the recipes that they are sharing with the world.
+Each region has its own specialty and prides itself on the recipes that they are sharing with the world.
 Ricotta Salata is one of their specialty.
 An Italian cheese made from sheep milk.
-Milk richer on fat content and rich in protein.
+Milk is richer in fat content and rich in protein.
 The milk which is pressed and salted is let to be rested for up to 90 days.
 The salt removes up to 50% of the water content, giving us a harder cheese that can be grated.
 A specialty of Southern Italy.

 This recipe is super easy to make, just a few suggestions to ensure great success. while preparing it.

 I used the smaller size eggplants and diced them to about 1″ squares.
-I used them right the way and not let them sit covered with salt for one hour.
+I used them right the way and did not let them sit covered with salt for one hour.